SemanticApplicationDesignLanguage/sadl/sadl3/deployment/README.md

 Git SCM on Windows:
  - Use cygwin with additional git packages from here: http://redmine.jamoma.org/projects/1/wiki/Installing_and_setting_up_GIT.
- - Or alternatively use the git fir Windows: https://git-for-windows.github.io.
+ - Or use the git fir Windows: https://git-for-windows.github.io.
 Select the`Use Git for the Windows Command Promt` when installing the executable.
  - Verification: `git --version`.

 Install Docker toolbox: